Mahshad89/RandomPass/README.md

  stored for future reference.

  ## Example Usage
  1. Run the script using `python password_generator.py`.
  2. Choose your desired password length and character types.
  3. Save the generated password to a file if needed.

+ ## Git
+ Using and understanding Git!
+Play with Branches and undo/revert things From this link, you can see the history of my undoing/reverting